LAB02-Admin/HASS.Agent-Docs/docs/integration/installation.md

 #### HACS

 The easiest way to do this (and to add tons of other useful integrations) is by installing [HACS](https://hacs.xyz).
-It's a central hub through which you can install integrations.
+It's a central hub through which you can install integrations, themes, custom cards and scripts.
 They've written a step-by-step guide on how to do this:

 [https://hacs.xyz/docs/setup/prerequisites](https://hacs.xyz/docs/setup/prerequisites/)

+Or you can use one of the youtube guides, like this one: [How to install HACS in 2022 in Home Assistant](https://www.youtube.com/watch?v=D6ZlhE-Iv9E)

-You can also ask for help in the HA forums if you're stuck.
+You can also ask for help in the [HA forums](https://community.home-assistant.io) if you're stuck.

 After you've installed HACS (and rebooted HA), you can use this link to jump to the integration (thanks [@c00ldude1oo](https://github.com/c00ldude1oo)):